jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Helping someone (first time they help anyone)
 - [ ] Feeling good about it (confusing feeling)
 - [ ] Building real relationships
+- Zack, in disguise: "Tell me your story, pops—did you bang like a rockstar back in the day?"
+- Senior: "Son, I had more tail than a cat convention."
+- Kyle: "Helping feels weird—like blue balls but satisfying."
+- Zack: "This old dude's lonelier than my dick on a dry night."

 ### Midpoint - Getting Caught
 - [ ] Kyle gets caught by Karen (noisy neighbor)